 You’ve probably hung some ‘rock over the years, either at home or helping a friend refurbish a room.
 So you probably know it isn’t particularly difficult to score, snap, and cut sheets of drywall and to nail or screw them in place.

 What about getting a truly professional look at the end of the process?
 Well, that’s not quite so automatic.
 We’ve all seen sloppily taped joints, poorly supported sheets of drywall that are floating free (causing cracks here and there) and moldings that aren’t sitting flush to the wall surfaces.

-Limitations of space don’t allow for a lengthy dissertation here on all the intricacies of hanging wallboard.
+Limitations of space don’t allow for a lengthy dissertation here on all the intricacies of installing drywall.
 But let me offer a few advisories to consider before you tackle your next drywall job.

-Planning and plumbing.
-Before you cut your first piece of wallboard, devise a plan whereby you use the largest pieces of wallboard possible.
+Before you cut your first piece of drywall, devise a plan whereby you use the largest pieces of wallboard possible.
 The larger the pieces, the fewer joints there’ll be to feather and finish later.

 Another important consideration is finding a corner that is square and working from there.
 You should also make sure that the first piece applied to each wall is precisely plumb.
 That’ll help you line up the rest.
 Seeking square and starting plumb save you having to make trapezoids out of rectangles.

 Measure the space into which you want a piece to fit.
 Then mark and cut the piece an eighth of an inch narrower and shorter than the space to be filled.
 This will insure that it will fit, and the compound or plaster you apply later will fill up the space at the seam.